nestedsoftware/nestedsoftware_jekyll_blog/_posts/2021-08-04-recursion-with-the-y-combinator-ai4.780603.md

 Therefore, making recursive calls as above is the way to go.
 However, let's pretend we can't use recursion directly.
 As long as our language has support for functions as first-class citizens (they can be assigned to variables, passed in as arguments, and returned like any other object), we can still implement recursion ourselves.
 One nice way to do so is with a higher-order function called the Y combinator.
 The name sounds intimidating, but it's just a higher-order function, a function that wraps around another function.

-Instead of making a recursive call directly as we did earlier, we will modify our `factorial` function so that is calls a callback function.
+Instead of making a recursive call directly as we did earlier, we will modify our `factorial` function so that it calls a callback function.
 This callback function will be responsible for calling back into the `factorial` function to complete a recursive call.
 Our `factorial` function will therefore now have an additional parameter, `recurse`:

 ```javascript
 const factorial => recurse => n => n > 1 ? n * recurse(n-1) : 1;